AM-Cowles/redux-store/README.md

 If you have any questions about the repo, please [open an issue](https://github.com/deckiedevs/shop-shop-redux/issues) or contact me via email at deckiedevs@gmail.com.
 You can find more of my work on my GitHub, [deckiedevs](https://github.com/deckiedevs/).

 ## Credits
-* Built with some uncertainty by Mila Decker.
+* Refactored by Alyssa Cowles.